digbmc/cwd-toolkit/_projects/07_embedded-content.md

 ## Steps to embed content
 1. The first thing you should do is decide the position where you want to embed the content in the markdown file.
 2. Paste the embed code that you obtained in the position that you decided on the markdown file.
 3. To format the embedded content, you can change the height and width in the embed code itself according to your preferred dimensions.
 You have to put specific values for the height and width such as 500; percentages are not accepted.
+If you want to enable your embedded content to be viewed at fullscreen, you can put "allowfullscreen" before the iframe ends if it isn't present there already.
 4. Save the changes and view the content that you just embedded.
 As an example, you can see an embedded video of how to draw cats below.
  <iframe width="800" height="450" src="https://www.youtube.com/embed/Y-ObdZ6fw60" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>